pragnyanramtha/lecture/step 1 - Resolve.md

 Because even in a story, you want the main character to do something, to adapt, to grow, to win.

+---
+now your story is not something you would problem watch, but i assume some would watch this.

+Now that was a soccer goal, but I argue that your goals can look just like this.

+for anime watchers was probably cool, and for remaining people that was probably cool.

 Every person has their own way of perceiving things.
 Everyone has their own likes and their own views of what they think are cool.

 All you have to do is imagine a little bit, see things a bit differently, and this will make all the difference in the world.

 Once you do this enough, I assure you, computer science will be the coolest thing that you ever do.

-here is one way to imagine it.

-Now that was a soccer goal, but I argue that your goals can look just like this.

 If you ever feel bored, or if you feel like every day is the same, it needs to change, right now.